 However, I didn’t always find myself attached to just computers, I loved sport and played soccer.
 It was a talent that I explored to the boundaries of playing as a semi-professional in Europe.
 Had the opportunity to play in Slovakia and Hungary, and participate in the Hungarian FA CUP.

-Figuring out what you want to become in life is as hard as becoming what you want to be in life; I am glad that I found focus in becoming a software developer and grateful for the opportunity to own business in the wine and advertising industry.
+Figuring out what you want to become in life is as hard as becoming what you want to be in life; I am glad that I found focus in becoming a software developer and grateful for the opportunity to own a business in wine and advertising industry.
 I would say, I figured it out late but it was worth the wait.

 What skills contributed to your career/business?

-Communication, programming and interpersonal skills.
+Communication, programming, and interpersonal skills.
 I am an internal advocate of mental health for software developers.
 I think that the creativity and mental stress that goes into identifying real-life problems and translating them into codes, which brings positive change in millions of lives, is underestimated in today’s world.

-I was not born a developer; I learned from tutorials available on the internet in websites like Udacity, Udemy, Coursera, Pluralsight.
+I was not born a developer; I learned from tutorials available on the internet on websites like Udacity, Udemy, Coursera, Pluralsight.
 The tutorials available on the internet aren’t a luxury but a choice that many overlook coupled with what I learned in the lecture halls.
 After acquiring skills as a software developer, I realized that in order to share my ideas I needed to communicate effectively.

 I learned the hard way that effective communication is a skill that every aspiring entrepreneur needs to have in their rapture of accolades.
-The need for this skill never occurred to me until business discussions I had started with partners got lost in arguments and misunderstanding.
+The need for this skill never occurred to me until business discussions I had started with partners got lost in arguments and misunderstandings.
 In other to be equipped with the right skill to communicate clearly and market my brand, I applied for a Masters in communications and media studies degree at Budapest metropolitan university.

 What challenges did you encounter in creating your business?